Euro zone's inflation-less recovery gains traction

 Greece, however, faces a long road to recovery.
 Economic sentiment there fell in July.

-Federal Labour Office chief Frank-Juergen Weise said the German labor market remained in good shape.
+Federal Labour Office chief Frank-Juergen Weise said the German labour market remained in good shape.
 The agency's index of job openings hit a record high in July.

 German economic growth weakened to 0.3 percent at the start of this year and the finance ministry said last week that the economy would probably expand by around the same amount between April and June, with domestic demand propelling growth while foreign trade picks up.

-In neighboring Austria, the economy expanded 0.3 percent in the second quarter on the back of rising consumption and investments.
+In neighbouring Austria, the economy expanded 0.3 percent in the second quarter on the back of rising consumption and investments.

 Further north, the economies of Latvia and Lithuania grew by 2.7 percent and 1.3 percent respectively in the second quarter.
 Non-euro zone member Sweden beat forecasts with quarter-on-quarter growth of 1.0 percent in the April-June period and annual growth of 3.0 percent.